Getting started using the ASAP2Demo...

 - Numeric characteristic values are adjustable by context menu [Edit value...] or just start typing a new value on the keyboard.

-- Numeric characteristic values are adjustable by the '+/-' keys with it's default increment
+- Numeric characteristic values are adjustable by the '+/-' keys using the default increment

-- For characteristic values containing multiple values (value block, curve, map) a cell selection within the displayed data has to be done before adjusting with the '+/-' keys.
+- For characteristic values containing multiple values (value block, curve, map) a cell selection within the displayed data has to be done before adjusting using the '+/-' keys.

 - The minimum increment/decrement value for a characteristic depends on the A2L defined data type and format.